gr2m/expandable-input/README.md

-Expanding Inputs – A bootstrap plugin
+Expandable Input – A bootstrap plugin
 =====================================

-> A Bootstrap plugin to use <{span|div|...} contenteditable> as auto-expanding inputs.
+> A Bootstrap plugin to use <{span|div|...} contenteditable> as expandable inputs.

 Installation